practicingruby/practicing-ruby-paid/posts/v7/010-information.md

 see your message appear on their screens, and soon after that they would probably send you some sort of response.
-As long as their reply was somewhat intelligible, you could be reasonably certain that your message was successfully communicated, without ever concerning yourself with the technical details of the underlying delivery mechanism.
+As long as their reply was somewhat intelligible, you could be reasonably certain that your message was successfully communicated, without giving much thought to the underlying delivery mechanism.

-At the software level this scenario gets turned on its head.
+Just beneath the surface of this everyday activity, we find a world of precise rules and constraints governing (and limiting) our communications.
 In the world of chat clients and servers, the meaning of the message does not matter, but its structure is of critical importance.
-Protocols define the acceptable format for messages to be encoded in, and even small variations will result in failed communications.
-These constraints are not limited to internal implementation details -- they can also directly effect user behavior.
-The impact of a protocol on its users depends entirely on how it is designed, but one common limitation is restricted message sizes: On Twitter, a message needs to be expressed in 140 characters or less, and on IRC the limit is roughly a few hundred characters (FOOTNOTE).
+Protocols define the format for messages to be encoded in, and even small variations will result in failed communications.

+Designing a message format is not a purely technical concern -- it can also directly affect human behavior.
+The impact of a protocol on its users depends entirely on how it is designed, but one common constraint is limited message sizes.
+On Twitter, a message needs to be expressed in 140 characters or less, and on IRC the limit is only a few hundred characters.
+This single design decision makes Twitter and IRC fundamentally different from email and web forums, so it's hard to overstate the impact that constraints can have on a communicaitons medium.

-In addition to intentional constraints on message structure, there are always going to be incidental technical limitations that need to be dealt with -- the kinds of quirks that arise from having too much or too little expressiveness in our chosen message format.
-These are the interesting problems in information exchange, because they are not part of the job to be done but rather an emergent property of the particular way we've chosen to do the job.
+In addition to intentional restrictions on message structure, there are always going to be incidental technical limitations that need to be dealt with -- the kinds of quirks that arise from having too much or too little expressiveness in our chosen message format.
+These are the interesting problems in information exchange, because they are not an essential part of the job to be done but rather an emergent property of the way we've decided to do the job.

+As programmers, we're constantly working to bridge the gap between people and the machines that serve them.
+This article explores the boundary lines between those two disjoint worlds, and the complicated decisions that need to be made in order to cross the invisible chasm that lies between computational structures and human meaning.

+## The medium is the message

-To see the impact a communications medium can have on its messages, let's work through a practical example.
-The line of text below is representative of what IRC-based chat message look like when they get sent over the wire:
+To see the impact a communication medium can have on its messages, let's work through a practical example.
+The line of text below is representative of what an IRC-based chat message look like when it get sent over a TCP socket:

 ```
 PRIVMSG #practicing-ruby-testing :Seasons greetings to you all!\r\n